LomanLab/EBAME18/TUTORIAL.md

 ## Taxonomic identification of contigs [15m]

-Earlier, we assigned taxons to our reads.
+Earlier, we assigned taxa to our reads.
-We can assign taxons to our polished contigs in the same way.
+We can assign taxa to our polished contigs in the same way.

 ```
 kraken --db kraken2-microbial-fatfree --threads 12 Kefir_RBK.contigs.racon.fa > Kefir_RBK.contigs.kraken